Year one

 Pre-Collection

-The Pre-Collection unit will inform and prepare you for the Final Major Collection.
-You will be expected to negotiate a project brief that will support the development of a thorough body of work that evidences investigation and innovation in both design and realisation.
-You will identify your proposed market level, customer, brand ethos and core philosophy as a designer and undertake a practical journey culminating in a body of work that shows innovative design and technical experimentation with fabric, process and potential garment solutions.
 You will be expected to engage in prototype testing that will be evidenced through 2D and 3D investigation and sampling, within both your design and technical portfolios.
-The focus on this project is using your skills to show extensive creative experimentation, whilst considering the practical aspects of problem-solving, through fabric and trims sourcing.
+The focus of this project is on using your skills to show extensive creative experimentation, whilst considering the practical aspects of problem-solving, through fabric and trims sourcing.
 Extensive investigation into appropriate use of finish, detailing and manufacture will be documented alongside silhouette/shape development.
-The completed outfits will form the basis of your collection for your Final Major Collection.

 Final Collection

 The Final Collection unit is the culmination of your undergraduate learning experience.
 Through the development of a final major project, you will be further demonstrating your innovative approach and deeper engagement, analysis and conclusions drawn from your Pre-Collection unit.
-You should refine and execute your design, design development and realisations established in through a process of design synthesis.
+You should refine and execute your design, design development and realisations established through a process of design synthesis.
 Through practical application, you will be demonstrating your rigorous analysis in the exploration and development of your design ideas.
 This unit provides the opportunity to apply the findings established through your investigation of the challenges of your chosen brief.
 It evidences your ability to construct, direct and organise an overall professional outcome.
 This Final Collection is the vehicle by which you evaluate and reflect upon your own learning and skills in order to establish a potential career path.
-You will accompany your work with a career pack that will enable you to take up roles or pursue business objectives as soon as you graduate from London College of Fashion.
+You will accompany your work with a career pack that will enable you to take up roles or pursue business objectives when you graduate from London College of Fashion.

 All students are advised to set up a profile on portfolio.arts.ac.uk, UAL’s new portfolio platform, which can be done at any point during your time at LCF and will last for up to 12 months after graduation.
 This platform is often used to source student work for promotional use on the website, social media and for print and can be a great way of getting your work seen.
 You may also be asked to have a portfolio profile for the selection process when it comes to degree shows.